-In 2016, CNN channel affectionately recognized Saigon to be a capital of Vietnamese cuisine.
-In Saigon, you can find the best dishes from all regions in Vietnam: the North, the Central, and the South.
+In 2016, CNN channel affectionately recognized Saigon as the capital of Vietnamese cuisine.
+In Saigon, you can find the best dishes from all regions of Vietnam: the North, the Central, and the South.
 The natives in Saigon have been accustomed to eating food at local places instead of going to a restaurant.
 As a traveler, if you want to try out the local places instead of touristy places, check out these local places to eat in Saigon.

-Saigonese starts their morning quite early to leave for school or work, so people tend to have a quick grab of banh mi or xoi as breakfast.
-Nonetheless, it is also possible if you want to enjoy the morning at a slower pace with an icy ca phe sua da after some pho or broken rice.
+Saigonese start their morning early to leave for school or work, so people tend to quickly grab banh mi or xoi (sticky rice) as breakfast.
+Nonetheless, it is also possible to enjoy the morning slower with an icy ca phe sua da after some pho or broken rice.

 With witty creativity and a strong passion for food, the Vietnamese have successfully renovated the French baguette into the world-renowned banh mi.
-The secret to a good banh mi lies in many different factors: the warm and crunchy bread, the savory paté, and the ridiculously good fillings.
-A big bite of banh mi offers a heavenly buttery and savory taste, not to mention the fresh cucumbers and cilantro, the crispy sound of freshly baked baguettes, which will satisfy all of your senses.
+The secret to a good banh mi lies in the warm and crunchy bread, savory paté, and ridiculously good fillings.
+A big bite of banh mi offers a heavenly buttery and savory taste, not to mention the fresh cucumbers and cilantro, and the crispy sound of freshly baked baguettes, which will satisfy all your senses.

 Address: 53 Cao Thang Street, Ward 3, District 3

 Opening time: 6 AM – 11 AM